arielfayol37/Dr_R/README.md

 This is the README file for the Dr_R web application built using Django.
 The application is designed to provide different functionalities for students (Deimos), instructors (Phobos), and general users (Astros).

-## Impressive Features
-- Algebraic expressions symbolic comparisons
-- Semantic search engine
-- Ability to take Notes for any question and come back to the later
-- Supports latex input for equations
-- Randomized variables for both multiple choice and structural questions
-- High precision calculator
-- Supports images in question body and mcq input
-- Coming soon: customized automated practice tests
-### Deimos (Student Interface)

-- Students can access various courses.
-- View course details, including name, description, subject, number of students, and difficulty level.
-- Enroll in courses.
-- View assignments and questions.
-- Submit answers to questions.
-- Receive hints for questions.
-- View their progress and grades.

-### Phobos (Instructor Interface)

-- Instructors can manage courses.
-- Create, edit, and delete courses.
-- Assign professors to courses.
-- Add topics and subtopics to courses.
-- Create assignments with different categories (quiz, homework, practice test).
-- Add questions to assignments, with various answer types (float, variable float, expression, etc.).
-- Set due dates for assignments.
-- Assign weights to questions for grading purposes.
-- View student progress and grades.

-### Astros (General Interface)

-- General users can browse courses and their details.
-- No login is required to access these features.

 ## Installation

 1. Clone the repository: